B1Bomber/binaryKeyboard/README.md

 `typer.py` is the most updated version of the Python typing script.

 `typer_Lite.py` is the lighter Python typing script.
 The OSU mode is removed.
 Only the core features are retained.

+`typer_workshop.py` is the Python typing script version used for the Project in a Box workshop.
+This is based on the `typer_Lite.py` implementation and has fill in the blank code.

 ## Miscellaneous Files
 `Libraries` contains all the relevant libraries for this project.